 Conclusion

-Aside from restating a thesis, the rhetorical analysis conclusion provides focal points of the entire rhetorical analysis essay and comments on the essence of the author’s rhetorical appeals and techniques.
+Aside from restating a thesis, the rhetorical analysis conclusion provides focal points of the entire rhetorical analysis essay and comments on the essence of the author rhetorical appeals and techniques.
+For tips on writing strong closing sections across all essay types, see our essay conclusion guide.

-The following table will assist you in brainstorming rhetoric techniques and developing a thesis.
+The following table will assist you in brainstorming rhetorical techniques and developing a thesis.
 Answering the questions will speed up your essay writing:

 The Pitfalls of Rhetorical Essays